Scifiler-sys/Training_Code_.NET_Ext_AWS/5-REST/Day-1/Notes/Readme.md

     * Get - Used to retrieve data from the server
     * Post - Used to submit data to the server
     * Put - Used to update/replace data on the server
+    * Delete - Used to delete existing data on the server
+    * Head - It is like the get method but it will only give you the header (metadata so no response body)

 ## HTTP status code
 * Gives the result of the HTTP request